curveresearch/notes/stableswap.md

 ---
 title: "Curve Stableswap: From Whitepaper to Vyper"
 author: Curve Research\footnote{Curve Research is a community organization funded through the Curve DAO grants program and is not affiliated with Curve Finance (Swiss Stake GmbH).
-Curve Research, Curve DAO, and Curve Finance are not responsible for any damages that result from use of the provided information, regardless of its accuracy.}
+Neither Curve Research nor Curve DAO are responsible for any damages that result from use of the provided information or guarantee its accuracy.}
 email: info@curveresearch.org
 date: \today
 header-includes: |